AshGw/ts-roids/README.md

 Pull requests and stars are always welcome.

-For bugs, docs and feature requests, yu can submit [an issue](https://github.com/AshGw/ts-roids/issues/new/choose).
+For bugs, docs and feature requests, you can submit [an issue](https://github.com/AshGw/ts-roids/issues/new/choose).

 ### License